valini01/repo-root-terraform/docs/github-apps-vs-pat.md

-# GitHub Apps vs PAT: Secure CI/CD with Azure SPN
+# GitHub Apps: Secure CI/CD with Azure SPN

-This guide explains why GitHub Apps are preferred over personal access tokens (PATs), and how our pipelines authenticate using a GitHub App alongside an Azure Service Principal (SPN).
+This doc focuses only on how GitHub Apps are used in CI/CD with an Azure Service Principal (SPN) for Terraform operations.

----
-## Why GitHub Apps Are Better Than PATs

-- Security: GitHub Apps use short‑lived installation tokens minted via signed JWTs; PATs are long‑lived static secrets tied to a user.
-- Least privilege: App permissions are scoped to repos/organizations; PATs inherit broad user scopes.
-- Revocation: Rotate private keys without user disruption; revoke installations granularly.
-PAT compromise disables a user’s access broadly.
-- Auditability: Actions performed by Apps are attributed to the App installation; PATs blur actor identity and use the user context.
-- Automation fit: Apps are designed for machine‑to‑machine access; PATs are for user‑initiated API calls.

----
-## Authentication Flow (High Level)
+## GitHub App Authentication Flow

-Diagram: GitHub App token minting and use in Actions

 ```mermaid
 sequenceDiagram